holochain/sim1h/README.md

 Sim1h is a sandbox/centralised network implementation.

-It implements the same `Lib3hProtocol` interface as `lib3h` so that conductors can send all the same data through, but then handles them "network free".
+It implements the same `Lib3hProtocol` interface as `lib3h` so that conductors can send all the same data through, but handles them centrally.

-Notably send/receive is handled by recipients polling the database rather than from senders pushing over a direct network connection.
+Notably send/receive is handled by recipients writing to and polling the database rather than senders pushing over direct network connections.

-This means everything hitting "the network" gets dumped into a database.
+This means everything hitting "the network" gets dumped into a database where it can be inspected by devs.
+It also delays our requirements of solving the tough challenges of NAT traversal, gossip, node discovery, and DHT sharding.

 All operations are idempotent/append-only meaning all data written is available for review at all times.